demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk zip-packs -i Campaign -o Packs/Campaign -u
     ```

-   This will zip, upload and install the pack `Campaign` in the preset XSOAR server's Marketplace.
+   This will zip, upload and install the pack `Campaign` in the preset server's Marketplace.

-   **When uploading to the Marketplace, the command will overwrite any pack which already exists in the XSOAR server.
+   **When uploading to the Marketplace, the command will overwrite any pack which already exists in the server.
    In order to avoid mistakes, a prompt will appear asking you to approve the upload.**

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/zip_packs/README.md#zip-packs).

 ### download

-Use this command to download entities from a Cortex XSOAR server to your local repository.
-Be sure to set up the `DEMISTO_BASE_URL`
-and the `DEMISTO_API_KEY` prior to running this command in order to establish a connection between `demisto-sdk` and the XSOAR server.
+Use this command to download entities from a Cortex XSOAR or XSIAM server to your local repository.
+Be sure to set up the required [environment variables](#environment-variable-setup) prior to running this command in order to establish a connection between `demisto-sdk` and the server.

-This command can be useful when developing within the Cortex XSOAR server itself and downloading the new entities to your
+This command can be useful when developing within the Cortex XSOAR or Cortex XSIAM server itself and downloading the new entities to your
 local environment in order to continue with the contribution process.

 #### Notes and Limitations